Gob1inSharks/TalesOfShadows/README.md

 # TalesOfShadows
 https://jayden-chen-games.itch.io/tales-of-shadows

-All stories are based on peasant revolutions in Hunan province durring the 1926s Follow the story of 7-11 to
+All stories are based on peasant revolutions in Hunan province during 1926 Follow the story of 7-11 to
   Interact with NPCs
   Defeat the Baron and his soldiers